KhartesViewer/scroll2zarr/README.md

 ### What is OME-Zarr?

-Zarr is a file format that facilitates efficient access to huge data sets stored in zarr data volumes.
+Zarr is a file format that facilitates efficient access to huge data sets, by sub-dividing the data into what in zarr are called "chunks".

 The zarr format also specifies how to store hierarchical sets ("groups") of zarr data volumes, and it supports metadata files.

-OME-Zarr is a layer on top of zarr that allows multi-resolution data volumes to be stored and accessed in a standardized way.
+OME-Zarr is a layer on top of zarr that allows multi-resolution data volumes in zarr format to be stored and accessed in a standardized way.
 OME-Zarr does this by
 specifying a convention for structuring the zarr groups and